godatadriven/whirl/README.md

 The first example environment only involves one component, namely the Apache Airflow docker container itself.
 The environment contains one preparation script called `01_enable_local_ssh.sh`.
 As the name suggests, this will make SSH to localhost in that container possible.
 We also add a new connection called `ssh_local` to the Airflow connections.

-This example is marked as the default in the `.whirl.env` in the repository's root directory.

 To run our DAG, perform the following (assuming you have put _whirl_ to your `PATH`)

 ```bash